Download and view the newsletter for nursing professionals: Nursing Outlook (PDF)

-At Lincoln, you learn in some of the newest state-of-the-art facilities in Europe.
-They include a fully equipped clinical suite for simulated treatment sessions, with separate teaching and observation areas and an award-winning library, which includes specialist health and social care books, journals and magazines.
+At Lincoln, students have the chance to learn in some of the newest, specialist facilities in Europe.
+These include a fully equipped clinical suite for simulated treatment sessions, with separate teaching and observation areas and an award-winning library, which includes specialist health and social care books, journals and magazines.

 Qualified nurses are in constant demand across all areas of modern healthcare.
-Lincoln graduates are prepared for nursing roles in community and in-patient settings, as well as for education, research and health management opportunities.
-According to the most recent Destinations of Leavers from Higher Education Survey, 100 per cent of our graduates were employed or in further study within six months of completing their course.
+The BSc (Hons) Nursing with Registered Nurse (Adult) aims to produce graduates who are prepared for nursing roles in community and in-patient settings, as well as for education, research and health management opportunities.

 Visit our Careers Service pages for further information. [http://www.lincoln.ac.uk/home/campuslife/studentsupport/careersservice/]